 - 1. 4-H Youth may show up to 12 sheep in any combination - 2.
-Animals do not have to be registered purebreds to show at the Harrison County 4-H Fair. - 3.
-Breed classes will be offered in the female show for those breeds what have official registries in the United States - 4.
-All purebred animals must follow breed association on breed eligibility - 5.
+ALL youth in grades 3-12 showing Cattle, Poultry, Sheep, Goats, Swine, or Rabbits at the County Fair or the Indiana State Fair are required to complete this training for exhibition (State Fair requires a physical certificate).
+Members who have not completed their QLC may not proceed forward with livestock check in at the fair unless they have obtained a YQCA certificate.
+No exceptions!
+Alternatively, Indiana 4-H will accept online YQCA certification for 2025.
+If you choose to complete the YQCA option, you will register for the online course at https://yqcaprogram.org/.
+YQCA is recommended for those who participate in shows out of the state.
+The cost of the online YQCA course is \$12.
+After completing the course, you must email your certification to denny4@purdue.edu AND camm@purdue.edu to receive credit. - 3.
+Animals do not have to be registered purebreds to show at the Harrison County 4-H Fair. - 4.
+Breed classes will be offered in the female show for those breeds what have official registries in the United States - 5.
+All purebred animals must follow breed association on breed eligibility - 6.
 Ewes may be enrolled as both a market and breeding type animal.
 Designation for the show MUST be made at check in.
-Ewes may only be shown one way during the county fair. - 6.
+Ewes may only be shown one way during the county fair. - 7.
 Members are encouraged to fit their own sheep for show.
-See General Livestock Guidelines for more on Fitting/Grooming Policy. - 7.
+See General Livestock Guidelines for more on Fitting/Grooming Policy. - 8.
 If a fitter is used, it is the responsibility of the 4-H member to notify them of all rules.
-If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 8.
-The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics. - 9.
+If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 9.
+The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics. - 10.
 All wool sheep must be sheared of complete fleeces prior to traveling to the county fair.
-Hair sheep or other breeds in which shearing is not a standard management practice are excluded. (i.e. Katahdin sheep should not be tail docked, shorn or fitted for show per the Katahdin Hair sheep International Association). - 10.
+Hair sheep or other breeds in which shearing is not a standard management practice are excluded. (i.e. Katahdin sheep should not be tail docked, shorn or fitted for show per the Katahdin Hair sheep International Association). - 11.
 Partial fleece shearing is acceptable prior to the Sheep Show.
-Exhibitors are responsible for clearing all waste appropriately. - 11.
-Wool breeds must have tails docked. - 12.
-On show day, animals are not permitted to leave the fenced in area surrounding the cattle barns until the conclusion of the show. - 13.
+Exhibitors are responsible for clearing all waste appropriately. - 12.
+Wool breeds must have tails docked. - 13.
+On show day, animals are not permitted to leave the fenced in area surrounding the cattle barns until the conclusion of the show. - 14.
 Once livestock have been permitted to leave, either to return to the 4-H member's possession or to the auction buyer's possession, the 4-H member is responsible for cleaning their pen area.
-Penalties for not cleaning up include disqualification from showing in the next fair's completion show. - 14.
-OPTIONAL Breeding Ewe Exhibitors Only (Market exhibitors not eligible). - 15.
+Penalties for not cleaning up include disqualification from showing in the next fair's completion show. - 15.
+OPTIONAL Breeding Ewe Exhibitors Only (Market exhibitors not eligible). - 16.
 Breeding ewes may be shown in the ring by two 4-H exhibitors.
 If two exhibitors are used, the 4-H exhibitor who owns the ewe being shown must hold the ewe's head.

-- 1. Button-down shirt or polo shirt, tucked in

-- 2. Jeans without any rips or tears

-- 3. Boots or another closed-toe shoe-style.

-- 4. Show number on the front or back, clearly
+- 1. Button-down shirt or polo shirt, tucked in - 2.
+Jeans without any rips or tears - 3.
+Boots or another closed-toe shoe-style. - 4.
+Show number on the front or back, clearly visible - 5.
+Show halter for the animal, comb or brush - 6.
+No hats of any kind

-- 5. visible

-- 6. Show halter for the animal, comb or brush

-- 7. No hats of any kin